Container Gardening: Containers

-Container gardening is a fun way for anyone to garden.
+Container gardening is a fun way to garden.
 To those living in a condo, apartment or who are challenged by physical limitations, growing something in a container is a wonderful way to get close to nature.
-Growing, maturing and caring for a plant can be very therapeutic and many get satisfaction from seeing their work boom or being able to harvest fruit and vegetables they have grown.
+Growing, maturing and caring for a plant can be very therapeutic and many get satisfaction from seeing their work flourish or being able to harvest fruit and vegetables they have grown.

 Do you have a question?
 Try Ask an Expert!